liferay/sko-2025/exercises/SKO 2025 - Technical Clinic Exercises.md

 1. From the `clarity-theme/` folder, open the `client-extension.yaml` file in a text editor or IDE.

-1. Add this line above the name property:
+1. Add this line above the `name` property under the `clarity-theme` definition block:

    ```yaml
    frontendTokenDefinitionJSON: src/frontend-token-definition.json